ggonnella/gfapy/doc/tutorial/positional_fields.rst

 Crypical field names
 ^^^^^^^^^^^^^^^^^^^^

-The definition of from and to for containments is somewhat cryptical.
+The definition of from and to for containments is somewhat cryptic.
 Therefore following aliases have been defined for containments: container[\_orient] for from[\_\|segment\|orient]; contained[\_orient] for to[\_segment\|orient].